bastibe/SoundCard/README.rst

 Linux, Windows and macOS.

 SoundCard is cross-platform, and supports Linux/pulseaudio, Mac/coreaudio, and Windows/WASAPI.
-While the interface is identical across platforms, naming schemes and block sizes can vary between devices and platforms.
+While the programming interface is identical across platforms, sound card naming schemes and default block sizes can vary between devices and platforms.

-SoundCard is still very early in its development.
-All major building blocks are in place, but I fully expect there to be bugs and possibly crashes.
+SoundCard is still in development.
+All major features work on all platforms, but there are a few known issues that still need to be fixed.
 If you find a bug, please open an Issue, and I will try to fix it.
 Or open a Pull Request, and I will try to include your fix into SoundCard.

 However, please be aware that this is a hobby project of mine that I am developing for free, and in my spare time.
 While I try to be as accomodating as